 (b) The committee reviews the recommendations of the chairs of the respective departments and of the deans of all the undergraduate, graduate, and professional colleges and schools (except those in the Division of Health Affairs) with respect to additions, promotions, and advancements in personnel and with respect to courses of instruction.
-It reviews,

-- § 4-24.
-Advisory Committee on Undergraduate Admissions. (a) The Advisory Committee on Undergraduate Admissions consists of the dean of the College of Arts and Sciences or the dean's designee as chair; the associate dean for academic advising in the College of Arts and Sciences; and two other academic deans from outside the College of Arts and Sciences and seven faculty members engaged in undergraduate instruction, all appointed by the chancellor.
-At least five of these faculty members hold primary appointments in the College of Arts and Sciences.
-The university registrar, the director of undergraduate admissions, and the vice chancellor for student affairs are ex officio, nonvoting members of the committee. - (b) The committee serves in an advisory capacity to the director of undergraduate admissions.
-In particular, it addresses the design and application of admissions policy, recommends guidelines for special talent and exceptional admissions, and monitors and responds to the national college admissions environment. - (c) The committee meets at least once each semester or more on call of the chair.
-The chair calls a meeting whenever requested by the director of undergraduate admissions. - § 4-25.
-University Committee on Copyright. (a) The University Committee on Copyright is appointed by the chancellor.
-It consists of (i) faculty members, (ii) one or more graduate students, serving one-year renewable terms, and (iii) members from campus units, such as the campus libraries and the Office of Technology Development, that are involved in intellectual property matters.
-Faculty members constitute a majority of the members of the committee. - (b) The committee represents to the chancellor and the University community the concerns of faculty and other users and creators of scholarly information.
-The committee's functions include: - monitoring trends in such areas as institutional or consortial copyright use policies, changes in copyright ownership models, and guidelines for fair use of information in all formats; - 2) identifying areas in which policy development is needed and recommending to the chancellor new or revised institutional policies and guidelines; - 3) cooperating with the administration to propose and monitor the application of University policies and guidelines regarding ownership and use of copyrighted or licensed scholarly works; and - 4) assisting in identifying educational needs of the faculty and others related to compliance with copyright policies and guidelines, and advising on appropriate ways to address those needs. - § 4-26.
-Faculty Information Technology Advisory Committee. (a) The Faculty Information Technology Advisory Committee is appointed by the chair of the faculty.
+It reviews, improves, and implements the educational and research program of the University.
+The arrangement of the University calendar comes within its purview, and such other matters as the chancellor from time to time refers to it.

+members from campus units, such as the campus libraries and the Office of Technology Development, that are involved in intellectual property matters.
+The Director of the University of North Carolina Press, or the Director's designee, is an ex officio member.
+Faculty members constitute a majority of the members of the committee.
+[Amended January 20, 2006 to add an ex officio member.]

+(b) The committee represents to the chancellor and the University community the concerns of faculty and other users and creators of scholarly information.
+The committee's functions include:

+- 1) monitoring trends in such areas as institutional or consortial copyright use policies, changes in copyright ownership models, and guidelines for fair use of information in all formats; - 2) identifying areas in which policy development is needed and recommending to the chancellor new or revised institutional policies and guidelines; - 3) cooperating with the administration to propose and monitor the application of University policies and guidelines regarding ownership and use of copyrighted or licensed scholarly works; and - 4) assisting in identifying educational needs of the faculty and others related to compliance with copyright policies and guidelines, and advising on appropriate ways to address those needs.

+§ 4-26.
+Faculty Information Technology Advisory Committee.

+(a) The Faculty Information Technology Advisory Committee is appointed by the chair of the faculty.
 It consists of (i) faculty members, and (ii) one or more students serving one-year renewable terms.
 Faculty members constitute a majority of the members of the committee.

-- (b) The committee represents to the chancellor and the University community the concerns of faculty and others with regard to information technology.
-The committee's functions include: - 1) considering issues pertaining to the use of information technology in teaching and learning, research, and other professional activities in the University; and - 2) advising University officers and offices of administration on faculty needs and interests relating to information technology.
+(b) The committee represents to the chancellor and the University community the concerns of faculty and others with regard to information technology.
+The committee's functions include:

+- 1) considering issues pertaining to the use of information technology in teaching and learning, research, and other professional activities in the University; and - 2) advising University officers and offices of administration on faculty needs and interests relating to information technology.